Variable groups for builds and releases

-Ensure the Azure endpoint has at least Get and List management permissions on the vault for secrets.
-You can enable VSTS to set these permissions by choosing Authorize next to the vault name.
+Ensure the Azure service connection has at least Get and List management permissions on the vault for secrets.
+You can enable Azure Pipelines to set these permissions by choosing Authorize next to the vault name.
 Alternatively, you can set the permissions manually in the Azure portal:

 - Open the Settings blade for the vault, choose Access policies, then Add new.

 - In the Add access policy blade, choose Select principal and select the service principal for your client account.

 - In the Add access policy blade, choose Secret permissions and ensure that Get and List are checked (ticked).

 In the Variable groups page, choose + Add to select specific secrets from your vault that will be mapped to this variable group.